-Scott Piercy, runner-up at the U.S. Open, ultimately finished second after birdieing the final hole to get to five under.
+Scott Piercy, a three-time runner-up at the U.S. Open, ultimately finished second after birdieing the final hole to get to five under.

 Day fell back to a tied for third with Jordan Spieth, Matt Kuchar and Kevin Chappell at three under after a bogey on 18.
 Day also dropped behind Johnson for the top spot in the FedEx Cup standings.

 Spieth did his best to make a Sunday charge, but his final round 3-under 67 could only take him to three under for the tournament; three shots behind Johnson.

 Johnson now has the chance to win two majors and the WGC-Bridgestone Invitational for the first time since Rory McIlroy in 2014.